nebulom/open-bible/README.md

 This is an initial attempt to encode bible data ang hopefully to open it as JSON file so it's friendly to apps for consumption.

-Initial app goes to, http://open-bible.scoollabs.com
+Initial web app is hosted here, http://open-bible.scoollabs.com

 ## API